QubesOS/qubes-doc/user/advanced-topics/guivm.md

 ## Gui domain

 In this section, we describe how to setup `GuiVM` in several case as described in [GUI Domain](https://www.qubes-os.org/news/2020/03/18/gui-domain/).
 In all the cases, the base underlying TemplateVM used is `Fedora` with `XFCE` flavor to match current desktop choice in `dom0`.
 That can be adapted very easily for other desktops and templates.
 By default, the configured `GuiVM` is a management qube with global admin permissions `rwx` but can be adjusted to `ro` (see [Introducing the Qubes Admin API](https://www.qubes-os.org/news/2017/06/27/qubes-admin-api/)) in pillar data of the corresponding `GuiVM` to setup.
+For example, pillar data for `sys-gui` located at `/srv/pillar/base/qvm/sys-gui.sls`.
 Please note that each `GuiVM` has no `NetVM`.

 > Note: The setup is done using `SaltStack` formulas with the `qubesctl` tool.
 When executing it, apply step can take time because it needs to download latest Fedora XFCE TemplateVM and install desktop dependencies.

 ### Hybrid GuiVM `sys-gui`

-Here, we describe how to setup `sys-gui` that we call *hybrid mode* or referenced as a *compromised solution* in [GUI Domain](https://www.qubes-os.org/news/2020/03/18/gui-domain/#the-compromise-solution).
+Here, we describe how to setup `sys-gui` that we call *hybrid mode* or referenced as a *compromise solution* in [GUI Domain](https://www.qubes-os.org/news/2020/03/18/gui-domain/#the-compromise-solution).

 [![sys-gui](/attachment/posts/guivm-hybrid.png)](/attachment/posts/guivm-hybrid.png)